amnn/typed-geomlab-report/report.md

 define eq(x, x) = true
      | eq(_, _) = false;
 ```
 As the example suggests, such unification patterns only match when values bound to the identifier at both sites are equal.
-We omit this because it is not a common feature of most pattern matching systems, and it can be desugared to the following:
+We omit this because it is not a common feature of most pattern matching systems and it can be desugared to the following:
 ```
 define eq(x1, x2) = true when x1 = x2
      | eq(_,  _)  = false;
 ```

 \subsubsection{$n+k$ patterns}
-$n+k$ patterns match numbers $m\geq k$, and bind $n\triangleq m-k$.
+$n+k$ patterns match numbers $m\geq k$ and bind $n\triangleq m-k$.
 These have also been omitted for similar reasons to the above.

 \subsubsection{Reference cells and Hash Tables}
 Whilst there are tried and tested methods by which HM may be extended to maintain soundness in languages with mutable state, we have removed all sources of it from our subset in an effort to maintain focus.